What to do in Vang Vieng: 3 essential experiences

 Next Destination: Trip from Vang Vieng to Vientiane

 Undoubtedly, we were right to give priority to the caves.
 Along with the bike rides between villages and mountains, by far, my best memory of Vang Vieng was the walks in the caves.
-After visiting Vang Vieng, we went to Vientiane, the capital of Laos, which would be my last stay in a Laos city before going to China.
+After visiting Vang Vieng, we went to Vientiane, the capital of Laos, which would be my last stay in a Laos city before going to China, to Yunnan province, located just north of Laos.

 Comment, share and/or rate the post if you found it interesting and subscribe if you want to continue receiving information about trips.
-If you are going to travel to Laos you may be interested in our list of Tips and Tricks about Laos.
+If you are going to travel to Laos you may be interested in our list of Tips and Tricks about Laos or the post about northern Laos: Muang Sing by bike, the best of Luang Namtha.

 Vang Vieng Viewpoint